Hitchin system: Description

 which is a vector space which does not depend on $(F,\Phi)$.
 So taking any basis in these vector spaces we obtain functions Hi, which are Hitchin's hamiltonians.
 The construction for general reductive group is similar and uses invariant polynomials on the Lie algebra of G.

 For trivial reasons these functions are algebraically independent, and some calculations show that their number is exactly half of the dimension of the phase space.
 The nontrivial part is a proof of Poisson commutativity of these functions.
+They therefore define an integrable system in the symplectic or Arnol'd–Liouville sense.